 Among the many things that Paris is famous for, its collection of museums is second to none.
-There are over 50 museums and monuments in and around Paris.
+There are over 50 museums and noteworthy monuments in and around Paris.
 There are of course many very well known ones including the Musee du Louvre, Musee D’Orsay, Musee Picasso and monuments including the Arc de Triomphe, Notre Dame Chathedral, Chateau de Versailles and more.

 One of Paris’ greatest jewels, and often overlooked sites, is Sainte-Chapelle.
 As you walk down Boulevard du Palais, you’ll see a line of people that appear to be waiting to enter the Palais de Justice (a large building from 1868 that still functions as a court house).
-Behind the entrance and in the courtyard is what they are actually waiting for – entrance to Sainte-Chapelle.
+Behind the entrance and in the courtyard is what they are actually waiting for – the entrance to Sainte-Chapelle.
 (Unlike some other museum sites, your Paris Museum Pass does not get you queue-cutting access here).

 Sainte-Chapelle is a royal medieval Gothic chapel dating back to the 1200s and Louis the IX of France.
 Although damaged during the French Revolution, Sainte-Chapelle contains one of the most extensive and beautiful collections of stained glass anywhere in the world.
 As you enter the chapel, you’ll see a small sample of stained glass and a gift shop.
 Look for the stairs on either side of the room to ascend a very narrow staircase to the second floor and you’ll enter the main room.
 You will be awestruck.
 It is absolutely spectacular and breathtaking !